ucsb-cs16/w19/backup_lab/lab05.md

 * Run ./distanceBetweenTest and see it fail.
 * Edit the distanceBetween function in shapeFuncs.cpp to replace with correct code.
 * Run ./distanceBetweenTest and see it pass.
+* If all of your tests return an actual of 1, consider using doubles instead of integers in your power expressions
 * Commit and push your code to github.